Green bubble: History

-Has a green bubble formed?
-Facts and history
+Whether a green bubble has formed

-Are we Headed toward a Green Bubble? is the name of an article by Julie Bennet, which provides facts and opinions regarding green technology markets.
-Bennet suggested that a little green bubble deflated during Sub-Prime Crisis in 2007 and the green market was in a pivotal time in 2010: If the economy was recovered, the green market may have emerged or simply a green bubble may have exploded.
+Are We Headed Toward a Green Bubble?, an Entrepreneur article by Julie Bennet, suggests that a small green bubble deflated during the subprime mortgage crisis in 2007 and the green market was in a pivotal time in 2010: If the economy was recovered, the green market may have emerged or simply a green bubble may have exploded.
 The article argued high promises from the green tech sector that may not be accomplished.
-For example, CleanEdge predicted that global markets for bio fuels, wind and solar energy will reach $325 billion by 2018.
+For example, CleanEdge predicted that global markets for bio fuels, wind and solar energy would reach $325 billion by 2018.
 However, only 3.4% of total electricity expended in the U.S. came from renewal energy in 2010, while other related industries, including electric cars and solar energy, are still not competitive in their markets.

-Juliet Eilperin's article "Why the Clean Tech Boom Went Bust", provided some evidence regarding the fact that green technology sector was not growing as fast as the market expected.
-The article argued that The Obama administration, during 2009, tried to increase the investment in green technology markets, providing US$150 billion for development.
+Juliet Eilperin's Wired article "Why the Clean Tech Boom Went Bust" provided some evidence regarding the fact that the green technology sector was not growing as fast as the market expected.
+The article argued that in 2009, the Obama administration tried to increase the investment in green technology markets, providing US$150 billion for development.
 Green technology markets may receive more subsidies for development than any other technology industries, Eliperin indicated.
-Another interesting fact provided by Eilperin's article is the highly divided nature of the green technology market.
-According to Ernst & Young, green technology market is divided into 46 different categories and It could be possible to find some specific markets with emerging bubbles.
+Another fact provided by Eilperin's article is the highly divided nature of the green technology market.
+According to Ernst & Young, the green technology market is divided into 46 different categories and It could be possible to find some specific markets with emerging bubbles.

-Reid Lifset in "Beyond the Green Bubble" provided a new point: green technology market is following the issue-attention cycle studied by Downs in "Up and down the ecology, 1972", which basically emphasized the cycle idea of a market governed by public policy.
-Lifset suggested that there was a green bubble before Sub-Prime Crisis, which could have provided opportunities for new investors in the market.
+Reid Lifset in "Beyond the Green Bubble" provided a new point: the green technology market is following the issue-attention cycle studied by Downs in "Up and down the ecology, 1972", which basically emphasized the cycle idea of a market governed by public policy.
+Lifset suggested that there was a green bubble before the subprime crisis, which could have provided opportunities for new investors in the market.
 He also argued that the green technology market will maintain its enthusiasm, mostly encouraged by government agencies.